Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/index.md

 * When health checks are enabled and the Target is determined to be healthy, either automatically or [manually](#set-target-as-healthy), its status is displayed as `HEALTHY`.
-This means that this Target is currently included in this Upstream's load balancer ring.
+This means that this Target is currently included in this Upstream's load balancer execution.
 * When a Target has been disabled by either active or passive health checks (circuit breakers) or [manually](#set-target-as-unhealthy), its status is displayed as `UNHEALTHY`.
 The load balancer is not directing